The Nature of Abstractions: Dealing With Thesis, Antithesis, and Synthesis, Dualisms, and Golden Means

 Adding Complexity: One reason we want to pair Hegel’s theory with other theories is that we can abstract more than one type of antithesis and synthesis from a thesis.
 Thus, things are a little more complex than just “negating” or just “being an opposite” or just “being a difference”.
 The more complex the starting term, the more ways we can go with this.
 Consider the thesis collectivism, anti-collectivism is its opposite, but individualism illustrates a difference.
 A strict theory might say we should only consider individualism, but our theory wants to find all opposites of a thesis and consider each.
 Likewise, we want to find all shades in between (even if we do this by defining a single term).
 More on that below.

 Notes on Dialectics and Socialism: This concept is used in Socialist philosophy, for example by Marx.
 Marx’s Dialectics start with empirical concepts, and Hegel’s start with ideas.
-We will kindly borrow both and consider theses of physics, logic, ethics, and morality (crossing forks between these categories of knowledge whenever we can).
+Marx thought Hegel was wrong to consider metaphysics (in the fashion of Plato’s forms) as real.
+I personally think Marx was missing a giant part of the whole theory I am putting down, but to each their own.
+We will kindly borrow both theories (as they are, for me, mutually dependent; i.e. we can and must move from metaphysics to physics and back again, even if we have to trade between the formal and material) and consider theses of physics, logic, ethics, and morality (crossing forks between these categories of knowledge whenever we can).
 I suggest you don’t let the proximity of dialectics and Historic Materialism (the theory behind Communism) throw you off.
 Each philosopher uses this fundamental truism to their own ends.
 The general concepts works for most any concept (after-all it is a theory of concepts, not politics).
 Dialectics is all about finding “extreme opposites” or “polar opposites” to define “the bounds” of a concept and to detect middles (or defining middles and working back to find extreme opposites, as we’ll see with the Golden Mean; i.e. we will use analysis and synthesis in our theory of abstractions).
 Socialism is a rejection of the system that came before it, so it is an anthesis in action, likewise liberalism was an anthesis of the system before it (this is only one of many levels we can apply these ideas).

 Notes on Plato’s Being, Not Being, and Becoming (Difference): Before getting back into Hegel, I want to introduce Plato’s related theory (as it comes before even Aristotle’s).
 In Plato’s Sophist (and other works like the Republic) he lays the groundwork for Hegelian Dialectics.
 Plato’s definition is good, but very broad (he uses the metaphor to explain not only how to abstract, but how to argue).
 For our purposes the theory works best when we synthesize Plato’s theory with the others.
 For Plato, being and not-being are used as the main examples of a thesis and antithesis (in a larger discussion of categorizing knowledge and knowing truths).
 For Plato, Being (that which is), Not-Being (a state of not being that which is), and becoming (AKA “difference”) are our thesis, antithesis, and synthesis.
 Plato eludes that being and not-being are not true opposites or contradictions, but rather two related states that together form a duality.
 This is just another way to look at the same concept already presented, but notably, this is the tactic Plato’s Socrates uses to argue (he detects a thesis and then makes the other person in the conversation abstract an antithesis via a line of questioning, so they can discuss a synthesis, a “golden mean” of sorts… which leads to more questions).
 With that in mind, let’s move on to Aristotle’s Golden Mean theory.